 Tips for Hosting Successful Virtual Events

-.
-Learn from the experts, including Nancy Settle-Murphy, how to engage the attendees watching from elsewhere and create a parallel experience that speaks to them.
-Register here!
+Listen on-demand to our webcast on the best practices for virtual events.
+Learn from the experts, including Nancy Settle-Murphy, how to engage attendees watching from elsewhere and create a parallel experience that speaks to them.
+Each webcast is equivalent to one CMP credit hour.
+Listen now

 When meeting face-to-face is not an option, encourage managers and employees to ask themselves how else they can accomplish the same business goals.
 The initial response — and many times the correct response — will be: "There is simply no substitute for face-to-face interaction."